oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 3 - Complex Structured SD-JWT {#example-complex-structured-sd-jwt}

-In this example, an SD-JWT with a complex object is demonstrated.
-Here, the data structures defined in OIDC4IDA [@OIDC.IDA] are used.
+In this example, an SD-JWT with a complex object is represented.
+The data structures defined in OIDC4IDA [@OIDC.IDA] are used.

 The Issuer is using the following input claim set: